Homeschool On The Farm

 FIT is better suited for older or returning students who are ready for longer, more in-depth projects like orchard care, greenhouse design, or small engine work.

-• Both programs are "drop off" programs to help foster growth and independence.
+• Parents are required to stay on site and to participate in the “Little Lambs” program.
+Busy Bees and FIT programs are "drop off" programs to help foster growth and independence.
 Our farm also has very limited parking available, further driving this requirement.
 If you'd like to remain onsite, we will make exceptions on a case-by-case basis, and ask that you remain in the designated waiting areas (picnic tables by the entrance to the farm.)

-• Each day starts with a short seated lesson (about 15 minutes), followed by farm chores, hands-on learning time, and free play.
+• Each day includes a short seated lesson (about 15-30 minutes), farm chores, hands-on learning time, and free play.
 The goal is to keep kids moving, engaged, and connected to the land throughout the session.

 • Yes—community is a big part of our homeschool program.
 Students make friends, work together on farm tasks, and enjoy unstructured time to connect and play.
 Many families return season after season because of the bonds their children build here.